AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 ### Personalization

-You are ready to create audiences for personalization.
+You are now ready to create and activate audiences for personalization.

 #### Set up edge segmentation

-Set up edge segmentation so the audience membership of your visitors is evaluated in real-time, as they visit your web property.
+Set up [edge segmentation](/help/segmentation/ui/edge-segmentation.md) so the audience membership of your visitors is evaluated in real-time, as they visit your web property.

-Make sure to set up active-on-edge merge policy.
+Make sure to also set up and active-on-edge merge policy for the edge audiences

 #### Integrate with Adobe Target or other custom personalization destination

 You are now ready to integrate with a personalization engine, to display personalized content to your website or app visitors.
+Adobe recommends using the [Adobe Target destination](/help/destinations/catalog/personalization/adobe-target-connection.md) for this purpose.

+>[!IMPORTANT]
+>
+>Read the tutorial on [activating audiences to edge personalization destinations](/help/destinations/ui/activate-edge-personalization-destinations.md) for a complete view of steps necessary to activate your audiences.

 ## Limitations and troubleshooting {#limitations-and-troubleshooting}